T-Troll/alienfx-tools/README.md

 - (Optional) For `alienfx-cli` high-level support, both of my emulated (see above) or Alienware LightFX DLLs should be installed on your computer.
 These are installed automatically with Alienware Command Center, and the program should pick them up.
 You also should enable Alienfx API into AWCC to utilize high-level access: Settings-Misc at Metro version (new), right button context menu, then "Allow 3rd-party applications" in older Desktop version.
 - Unpack the archive to any directory of your choice or just run the installer.
 - (Optional) For the fan control, it's highly recommended to set correct overboost values and maximal fans RPM.
 You can do it at GUI apps first start or by running `alienfx-cli setover` command.
+- (Optional) You can install and run Open Hardware Monitor before running fan control apps - this provide more sensors to control.
 - Run `alienfx-gui` or `alienfx-cli probe` to check and set light names (all tools will have limited functionality without this step).

 Please read [How to start](https://github.com/T-Troll/alienfx-tools/wiki/How-to-start-(Beginner's-guide)-for-release-v6.x.x.x) guide first!